Former Obama Administration White House Counsel Charged for Lying in Lobbying Probe

 The civil settlement with Skadden, Arps, Slate, Meagher & Flom LLP laid much of the blame for the firm’s conduct on Craig, who was a senior partner.

-Craig’s lawyers said federal prosecutors in New York had declined charges, but they expected an indictment to be brought by the U.S. Attorney’s office in Washington at the request of the Justice Department’s national security division.

 Craig is a prominent Washington attorney and was the first White House counsel to former President Barack Obama.
 In private practice, his clients have included former North Carolina Sen. John Edwards and James Cartwright, the former vice chairman of the Joint Chiefs of Staff, who was charged in a leaks investigation.
+He also led President Bill Clinton’s White House legal team during his impeachment proceedings and defended Clinton during his Senate trial.

-The work that drew the Justice Department’s attention occurred in 2012, when Craig and Skadden were hired by the Ukrainian government to compile a report on the prosecution of Yulia Tymoshenko, a former Ukrainian prime minister.
+The work that drew the Justice Department’s attention occurred in 2012, when Craig and Skadden were hired by the Ukrainian government to write a report on the prosecution of Yulia Tymoshenko, a former Ukrainian prime minister.
 Tymoshenko was a political opponent of then-Ukrainian President Viktor Yanukovych, who was a longtime Manafort patron.

-The report was billed as independent, and while critical in some ways of Tymoshenko’s trial, critics have said it whitewashed a politically motivated prosecution.
+The report was billed as independent, but critics have said it whitewashed a politically motivated prosecution.

-In its settlement earlier this year, Skadden acknowledged it participated in a public relations campaign for the report and should have registered under the Foreign Agents Registration Act, or FARA, because of it.
+In its settlement earlier this year, Skadden acknowledged it participated in a public relations campaign for the report and should have registered under the Foreign Agents Registration Act, or FARA.
 The firm also acknowledged it had been paid $4.6 million for the report and not just $12,000, as the Ukrainian government had said at the time.

-The settlement painted an unflattering picture of Craig’s conduct.
+The settlement painted an unflattering picture of Craig’s conduct, which the indictment Thursday lays out in detail.

+The document says Craig did not want to register under FARA because doing so could keep him or others at his law firm from getting government positions and because the filing would require him to disclose the millions paid from a “private, wealthy Ukrainian.”
+The disclosures also would have undermined the authority of the supposedly independent report.

+To help hide the private funding, Craig is accused of backdating and falsifying invoices at Manafort’s request to make it appear the Ukrainian government was the sole funder of the report.

 In 2012 and 2013, the firm’s work attracted the attention of the Justice Department, which sought to determine whether the firm should register under FARA.
-But according to the settlement, a senior partner matching Craig’s description made several “false and misleading” statements to the government, allowing the firm to avoid registration.
+But according to the indictment, Craig lied multiple times to officials in the Justice Department’s FARA unit.
+In particular, prosecutors say, Craig misled the Justice Department about his interactions with reporters and his involvement with a public relations firm in securing news media coverage about his law firm’s report.

+After the department determined that Craig should, in fact, register under FARA, the indictment said, Craig spoke to his law firm’s general counsel and resisted the idea.
+In an email titled “FARA,” Craig wrote that the firm did not proactively disseminate the report to the media and instead provided it upon request to three media outlets that asked for it.

+“The only time we responded, was to correct misinformation,” Craig wrote.
+The firm then wrote a letter to the department’s FARA unit containing Craig’s false and misleading statements, which ultimately allowed for him and the firm to avoid registering, the indictment said.

+Years later, when the subject came up again during the Mueller probe, the indictment says Craig repeated some of the same lies during an October 2017 interview with the special counsel’s team.

-In the statement Wednesday, Craig’s lawyers denied that he lied to the government or his firm.
-They acknowledged that Craig spoke to reporters about the report but denied it was part of a public relations campaign that would run afoul of FARA.
+Craig’s lawyers deny that he lied to the government or his firm.
+They acknowledged that Craig spoke to reporters about the report but denied it was part of a public relations campaign that would run afoul of the law.

-“Mr. Craig repeatedly refused requests that he participate in Ukraine’s media and lobbying campaign to promote the Tymoshenko Report,” they wrote.

-They said he spoke to reporters at The New York Times about the report to “make certain that the Times would accurately summarize the report’s criticisms of the Tymoshenko trial and not rely on misinformation from Ukraine and its representatives.”

 FARA is a decades-old law meant to allow Americans to know when foreign entities are trying to influence public opinion or policymakers.
 The law, enacted in 1938 to unmask Nazi propaganda in the United States, requires people to disclose to the Justice Department when they advocate, lobby or perform public relations work in the U.S. on behalf of a foreign government or political entity.